Skip to content

 Portugal on Lens

-Over the years Portugal became a country and a topic I revisit now and then.
-Again I had the chance to travel to this beautiful Iberian country and shoot some photography there.
-This time around though I had no access to my usual set up (Canon 70D with Tamron lens), but had to borrow equipment from my girlfriend.
-It was interesting to shoot with a different camera than I got used to.
-The Sony SLT-a77 is not as advanced as my Canon of course but it has some merits.
-I liked the the viewfinder and the shots are per default more wide which make them slightly more cinematic.
-The first series is kind of a highlight reel of the week I got to spend in different parts of the country.
-From first to last picture the locations are: Lisboa (bridge of the 25th of April), Capo da Rocca, Cascais, Fatimá, Óbidos.
+Over the years, Portugal became a country and a topic I revisit now and then.
+Again, I had the chance to travel to this beautiful Iberian country and shoot some photographs there.
+This time, though, I had no access to my usual setup (Canon 70D with Tamron lens) and had to borrow equipment from my girlfriend.
+It was interesting to shoot with a camera different from the one I was used to.
+The Sony SLT-a77 is not as advanced as my Canon, but it has some merits.
+I liked the viewfinder, and the shots are wider by default, making them slightly more cinematic.
+The first series is a highlight reel of the week I spent in different parts of the country.
+From the first to last picture, the locations are Lisboa (bridge of the 25th of April), Capo da Rocca, Cascais, Fatimá, Óbidos.

 test